Journalism

 2020: "Buddhism illuminated", The Lancet

---review of British Library exhibition, Buddhism
+--review of a British Library exhibition, Buddhism

 2020: "Satyajit Ray's bona fide Bengali", Sight and Sound